 Acknowledge work and personal accomplishments.

 This encourages employees and makes them feel valued and appreciated.
 Employers should also encourage peer-to-peer recognition through virtual high five's which boosts employee morale and allows colleagues to thank each other for their efforts and support.
+Check out how Derry Group Ireland used their Thrive employee app to show their appreciation for their team while creating some festive cheer at Christmas.

 Company culture, leadership, employee experience and the digital workplace are now being put to the test.
 It’s vital for companies to understand that Covid-19 has had a huge impact on people's wellbeing and mental health as well as how people work and when they are available to work.
 Appreciating these circumstances and where possible, creating new working arrangements and becoming flexible with your employees will be hugely beneficial to both the employer and the employee.